World Heritage Site Shirakami Sanchi (Tomeyama, Happo Town, Akita Prefecture): A power spot beech forest

 No tour guide will accompany the tour, but a guide will accompany the group to explore Tomeyama.
 After trekking, you can enjoy a bath at the Hatahata Kaikan.
 Lunch will be "Isaribi Bento", a long-running menu at the Hatahatakan.

-The course has a promenade, so it is easy for even beginners to walk.
+The course has a promenade, so it is easy to walk even for trekking beginners.
 Why not board the popular Resort Shirakami train and listen to the breath of the mountains in Tomeyama, where entry is not permitted without a guide?

 Let's combine your favorite train and lodging to save money!